 Strategies for Mosquito Control and Bite Prevention

-- Using mosquito repellents containing DEET on skin and clothing.
+- Using bug spray with DEET on skin and clothes

 Recognizing Alarms: When to Seek Medical Attention